Retrocast/minibackup/README.md

 path = "/home/user/Documents"
 # Where to put directory in archive.
 # Directories in path are supported too.
-# Optional, defaults to base folder name in archive root (e.g. "/Documents" in this example).
+# Optional, defaults to base directory name in archive root (e.g. "/Documents" in this example).
 dest = "docs"
 # Whether to skip files listed in .gitignore.
 # .gitignore files in subdirectories are supported too.